jingzhangca/bunningsTest/README.md

 This project is a code test for Bunnings job application.

+## Installation:
+Run `npm install` to install all required node modules.

 ## Development server
 Run `npm start` for a dev server.
 And Navigate to `http://localhost:4200/` to see the output.